 The Colonnade Hotel, one of Boston’s most beloved hospitality institutions, celebrates 50 years in Boston’s Back Bay this winter.
-Opened in late 1971, The Colonnade was initially one of the only commercial properties on Huntington Avenue, alongside sister hotel, The MidTown, which preceded it.
+Opened in late 1971, It was initially one of the only commercial properties on Huntington Avenue, alongside sister hotel, The MidTown, which preceded it.
 Its debut is said to have launched the neighborhood’s renaissance in the early 1970s.
-Today, The Colonnade’s striking brutalist façade and commitment to warm and welcoming service are iconic in the city’s bustling hospitality landscape.
+Today, Its striking brutalist façade and commitment to warm and welcoming service are iconic in the city’s bustling hospitality landscape.

 Five decades after opening where Boston’s Back Bay and South End neighborhoods meet, The Colonnade celebrates this milestone with a fresh new look.
 The hotel’s smart, multi-million-dollar renovation includes a newly designed lobby, guest rooms, and suites, and neighborhood restaurant, LUCIE drink + dine, together setting the stage for The Colonnade’s reimagined brand experience, while honoring its distinct history and pioneering status.